Several NFL QBs suffer injuries Sunday, including Carson Wentz and Tua Tagovailoa

 “I didn’t think it was too much,” Mills said in his postgame news conference.

 Carr played through an ankle injury as the Raiders upped their record to 2-0 with a 26-17 triumph at Pittsburgh.
-Mayfield did not miss an offensive snap in the Browns’ victory over the Texans despite hurting his left, non-throwing shoulder while trying to make a tackle following an interception.
+Mayfield did not miss a snap in the Browns’ victory over the Texans despite hurting his left, non-throwing shoulder while trying to make a tackle following an interception.